 Another note is, you can use broken rice for this recipe as it absorbs milk easier and becomes more tender.
 Cinnamon or raisins are ideal partners for Arroz con Leche as they will lighten the sweetness and add more flavors to this dish.

-Arroz con Leche has another variation as street food, named Arroz Zambito.
+Arroz con Leche has another variation as street food in Peru named Arroz Zambito.
 This type has chancaca to sweeten the dish.
 You can find it next to the purple corn pudding in any street cart.
 Some even eat both these treats at the same time.

 Arroz con Leche is easy to make.
 Just follow this video: